 What is the fastest way to get an apostille on an FBI background check?

 The quickest way to get an apostille on an FBI background check is to use a professional service that specializes in document legalization.
+Many providers offer expedited service, with some even providing same day apostille processing for urgent needs.
 These services have experience and knowledge on the process and can expedite the process for a fee.

 Can I request for an expedited apostille on my FBI background check?

-Yes, it is possible to request for an expedited apostille on your FBI background check.
-However, this is subject to the policies and guidelines of the issuing agency.
+Yes, it is possible to request an expedited apostille on your FBI background check.
+Expedited options are specialized processing services that can significantly reduce the standard processing time, sometimes to just a few business days.
+However, the availability of expedited options depends on the issuing agency’s policies and guidelines.
 It is best to check with them directly for more information.

 What happens if there are errors on my apostille for an FBI background check?